 Grutas de Cacahuamilpa

-The Grutas de Cacahuamilpa National Park in Guerrero, Mexico, is best known for the Grutas de Cacahuamilpa Caverns, which are one of the largest cave systems in the world.
+The Grutas de Cacahuamilpa National Park, located in the Mexican state of Guerrero, is best known for the Grutas de Cacahuamilpa Caverns, which are one of the largest cave systems in the world.

-It is also home to the Grutas of Carlos Pacheco, a smaller system located 400 m to the south of the Grutas de Cacahuamilpa, as well as two subterranean rivers that have carved out tunnels in the rock.
+This place is also home to the Grutas of Carlos Pacheco, a smaller system located 400 m to the south of the Grutas de Cacahuamilpa, as well as two subterranean rivers that have carved out tunnels in the rock.

 The park has outdoor pursuit attractions such as rappelling, and rock climbing in Limontitla Canyon as well as the two underground rivers to explore.
 It also has a small botanical garden, a pool, and places to camp.